John-D-B/Curiosity-Lab-for-Chats/README.md

-# Curiosity Lab for Claude
+# Curiosity Lab for Chats
 [![License: BUSL-1.1](images/license-badge.svg)](LICENSE)

 *Curiosity killed the cat.
 Satisfaction brought him back.*<br/>

-**Curiosity Lab for Claude** is a Python Chat app, a front-end to the Anthropic API engine.
+**Curiosity Lab for Chats** is a Python Chat app, a front-end to the Anthropic API engine and other LLMs.
 1. Press **Send** to get a fast, cheap response.
 2. Change menu entries (**Model, Persona, Curiosity**), or **Prompt** text, press Send.
 3. Select a **Demo**, press Send.